Formalizing contextuality in sequential scenarios: Operational considerations and HVM restrictions

 \subsubsection{Programmable instruments and OI}

-The notion of outcome independence has already appeared in the work of Buscemi et al.~\cite{buscemi2023UnifyingDifferentNotions}, where they introduced a specific type of programmable instrument -- essentially an instrument with two inputs and outputs, one classical and one quantum -- where the production of the classical output is detached from the production of the quantum output, without the possibility to communicate.
+The notion of outcome independence has already appeared in the work of Buscemi et al.~\cite{buscemi2023UnifyingDifferentNotions}, where they introduced a specific type of instrument which has a classical and a quantum input, as well as a classical and a quantum output, altogether called a programmable instruments.
+The particularity of these instruments is that the production of the classical output is detached from the production of the quantum output, without the possibility to communicate.
 It is interesting to notice that some type of compatibility, termed \enquote{classical compatibility}~\cite[Def.
 2]{buscemi2023UnifyingDifferentNotions}, is inherently OI.